- title Head Coach

 He reached the pinnacle of the sport in April of 2021, winning the 2020 NCAA National Championship at the CHI Health Center in Omaha, Nebraska.
 In doing so, he became the head coach of the first volleyball team in Southeastern Conference history to win a national championship.
 He was named the AVCA’s National Coach of the Year in 2020-21.

-Skinner has directed the Wildcats to 17 consecutive NCAA Tournaments – a feat only nine other schools in the nation have achieved.
-That run includes seven Sweet Sixteen appearances since 2009, two Elite Eight appearances, the 2020 NCAA Final Four and back-to-back-to-back-to-back-to-back SEC titles in 2017, 2018, 2019, 2020-21 and 2021.
-Furthermore, the Wildcats have captured 17 or more victories in all 17 seasons under Skinner’s direction, including tallying 20 or more wins in 13 of the last 15 seasons.
+Skinner has directed the Wildcats to 18 consecutive NCAA Tournaments – a feat only nine other schools in the nation have achieved.
+That run includes eight Sweet Sixteen appearances since 2009, two Elite Eight appearances, the 2020 NCAA Final Four and back-to-back-to-back-to-back-to-back-to-back SEC titles in 2017, 2018, 2019, 2020-21, 2021 and 2022.
+Furthermore, the Wildcats have captured 17 or more victories in all 18 seasons under Skinner’s direction, including tallying 20 or more wins in 14 of the last 16 seasons.

 Kentucky’s historical run to a national title in 2020-21 was one to remember.
 UK went 24-1 on the season in an all-conference regular season, winning the SEC for the fourth year in a row.
 UK then swept through the bubbled NCAA Tournament, winning games against UNLV, Western Kentucky, Purdue, Washington and Texas along the way to the NCAA National Championship.
 Skinner helped guide Madison Lilley to the 2021 AVCA Player of the Year Award, 2020-21 Honda Award for Volleyball and was one of three players to be named AVCA First Team All-America.